makelinux/gitm/README.md

 # git-m - multiple git replication and management utility

 There are great tools for multiple git repositories management: repo and git submodules.
+But sometimes you can have dozens and hundreds of standalone git repositories which you would like to manage.

 Features:
  * replicates standalone repositories which are not included in repo or submodules.